akselov/digital-twin-opcua/README.md

 **Project report:** < Link is coming >

 ## Result
-The system currently cointains the following functionality:
+The system currently contains the following functionality:
 1. Programming, planning and control in VC 4.0
 2. Mirror movements of physical robot cell in real-time using KUKAVARPROXY (KVP), <br />
 average read time **8.75ms**